Updated July 27, 2023

 - Dilatation and curettage for treatment of a gynecological disorder

-Here’s a List of GYNECOLOGICAL DISORDERS covered under the Magna Carta Special Leave Benefit, based on the list created by the Civil Service Commission in 2010.
+Here’s a List of GYNECOLOGICAL DISORDERS covered under the Magna Carta for Women Special Leave Benefit program, based on the list created by the Civil Service Commission in 2010.

 What are the documents you need to submit to your employer?